 Winter sun skin damage affects many people as they simply don’t understand UVA radiation.
 While sunburn-causing UVB rays get most of the headlines, UVA is harmful too.
 If you don’t protect your skin during the winter, you may experience skin damage that leads to photoaging.
 No matter the season, even low levels of the sun’s radiation adds up over time and can cause harm to our winter-weakened skin.
 So always remain sun smart, especially under the winter’s sun.

-With the Labor Day weekend around the corner and the official end of the summer season, most of us are preparing to say their goodbyes to the sun, and promise to see each other again next year in the spring.
+With the Labor Day weekend behind us and the official end of the summer season, most of us have already said their goodbyes to the sun, and promised to see each other again next year in the spring.
 Good bye sun bathing, warmth, tan and healthy glow... !